 No matter what problem you may be facing in yourself, the most important thing to understand is you don’t have to live this way.
 We are products of our choices and you can choose what you feel and think.
 You have that power!

-If you’re realizing you have substance abuse problems, don’t continue giving your power away to things that are hurting you.
+If you have alcohol abuse problems, don’t continue giving your power away to the thing that's hurting you.
 Take your life back, fight the good fight, and, I promise, you too will be able to count your blessings instead of your sorrows—even when the sorrows are those we’ve created ourselves.
 Hope is on the other side of help.